raleel/cfi-srd-pt/0008_Combat.md

 #### Choose Location

-When using hand-to-hand melee weapons the attacker may freely select the location where the blow lands, as long as that location is normally within reach.
-If using Ranged weapons Choose Location is a Critical Success only, unless the target is within Close Range and is either stationary or unaware of the attacker.
+When uCanto hand-to-hand melee weapons the attacker may freely select the location where the blow lands, as long as that location is normally within reach.
+If uCanto Ranged weapons Choose Location is a Critical Success only, unless the target is within Close Range and is either stationary or unaware of the attacker.

 #### Circumvent Parry